Don Charlwood's Twenty Men

 The Losses Database

-As of August 22nd 2018 - the Centenary Year of the Royal Air Force - this marathon work grows almost daily, as new resources are added.
+As of May 15th 2019 this marathon work grows almost daily, as new resources are added.
 It records 16,926 aircraft losses, representing all RAF Bomber Command losses for the entire period of the Second World War.
 Very large amounts of supportive information is included, where such has come to my attention, usually from book and other publication references or from information held at Kew, or by personal correspondence, which is why any figures I show on this page are very slightly higher than the "official" ones.